-Shettima: Nigeria Ready To End Malnutrition With Nutrition 774 Initiative
+Shettima: Nigeria Ready to End Malnutrition with Nutrition 774 Initiative

 The adoption of the policy was part of decisions taken by the council at its 15th meeting held virtually and chaired by Shettima.

-Summarizing the council’s decision, the vice-president urged members of council to be guarded by the reality that behind every statistics discussed at the meeting “is a Nigerian child whose life chances are being written by what” the government does or fails to do in the months ahead.
+Summarizing the Council’s decision, the Vice President urged members of Council to be guarded by the reality that behind every statistic discussed at the meeting “is a Nigerian child whose life chances are being written by what” the government does or fails to do in the months ahead.

 “We will be judged not by our deliberations but by our deliveries.
 Not by what we decided in April 2026, but by what mothers and children in the 774 local government areas experience by 2035,” he added.

-“Council mandates the Federal Ministry of Budget and Economic Planning to onward-transmit the document to the Federal Executive Council for final approval, and directs every nutrition-relevant ministry, department and agency to align its sectoral policies, plans and budgets with the provisions of the NPFN within 12 months.
+“Council mandates the Federal Ministry of Budget and Economic Planning to onward-transmit the document to the Federal Executive Council for final approval, and directs every nutrition-relevant Ministry, Department, and Agency to align its sectoral policies, plans, and budgets with the provisions of the NPFN within twelve months.

 “Council further directs that all 36 states and the FCT operationalise State Multisectoral Plans of Action for Food and Nutrition within six to nine months.”